 Dad was always able to move his head, always able to use his right hand and always, daily, able to make us laugh.
 For his family and friends, it was affirmed every moment we were around him that this man had been an incredible gift to us—when he was young and newly married to the love of his life at nineteen, to when he held his first child in his arms, to when he was always, always there for us without judgment or anger or anything but unconditional love.

 ALS degenerated his muscles, taking away the strength that always filled his arms with hugs for us, but it never weakened his faith in God or the love that flowed through his heart.

-Taking the ALS Ice Bucket Challenge and donating money to this worthy organization gives me hope that soon other family members will not have to watch their loved ones deteriorate under the weight of this horrific, horrendous disease.
+Taking the ALS Ice Bucket Challenge and donating money to this worthy organization gives hope that other families will not have to watch loved ones deteriorate under the weight of this horrific, horrendous disease.

 To my friends and family as well as the friends and families of everyone connected to ALS, thank you for finally, finally making “ALS” as understood as NFL and NBA.
 It’s so much more important.